DavidJosh1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that display Best School ending a new line
+ write a shell script that creates a file anemd best school and